moha1325/techsharedraft/README.md

 });
 ```

 Now we are done with the setup!
-From here on out everything will be focused on QuillJS.
+From here on out everything will be focused on Quill.

 ## Setting Quill Up
 The first thing you'll need is to add to the html.
 Nothing needs to be in the body(yet), but we should add some links to the head.
 Specifically, links to the stylesheet for the Quill editor and the Quill library itself.